BleuBleu/FamiStudio/Docs/docs/expansion.md

 The extra envelopes are:

 * **Waveform** : The waveform of the instrument.
 It has a fixed length of 64 and can be fully customised.
 You can also choose from one of the presets.
 * **Modulation Table** : The modulation table is used to modulate the waveform.
-It has a fixed length of 32 and can be fully customised.
+It has a fixed length of 32 and can be fully customized.
 You can also choose from one of the presets.
 It has no effect if the modulation speed or depth is zero.
 Note that the way the modulation table is edited is very different from FamiTracker.
 All the internal complexity is hidden.

 The parameters are: